Retired visionary entrepreneur inventor Enrico Massetti was born in Milan, Italy.

 The first time LAN was used in Luxembourg, it failed miserably.
 Nevertheless, it made 420 members of the Parliament laugh and scream, as you can see when you view the video from the Italian public television station RAI.

 A success story and the birth of the most financially-stable small company in Italy

 The system was THE solution for the European Parliament.

-Eurel is the small Italian company that took over maintenance of the systems when Olivetti abandoned the field.
+Eurel is a small Italian company that took over the maintenance of the systems when Olivetti abandoned the field.

 There wasn’t any degradation in the performance.

-Of course in these forty years, the terminals underwent significant improvements, especially to prevent voting fraud by the Parliament members, but the LAN remained the same.
+Of course, in these forty years, the terminals underwent significant improvements, especially to prevent voting fraud by the Parliament members, but the LAN remained.